 The complainant in the complaint must explicitly mention as to what relief/ compensation is the complainant seeking from the accused party.

 As mentioned earlier, the law provides the complainant with a limitation period of only 2 years from the date the cause of action arose.
-And therefore, in cases where there has been delay in filing the complaint, it is solely the responsibility of the complainant to explain and satisfy the Tribunal for such a delay.
-The said delay can only be condoned off by the Tribunal is satisfied that the reason for such a delay was rational and not mala fide.
+Therefore , in cases where there has been delay in filing the complaint, it is solely the responsibility of the complainant to explain and satisfy the Tribunal for such a delay.
+The said delay can only be condoned off by the Tribunal if satisfied that the reason for such a delay was rational and not mala fide.

 Besides this, the complainant has to furnish an affidavit along with the complaint explaining that the facts stated and the evidence provided in the complaint are entirely true and correct according to him.

 A consumer complaint can be presented by the